-Current Position in the Bank Date of First Appointment Directorship in Other Listed
+Current Position in the Bank Director Date of First Appointment February 9, 2013 st Director of PAL Holdings, Inc. and Victorias Milling Corporation

-Companies

-Director February 9, 2013

-Director and President of LT Group, Inc.
+Directorship in Other Listed \ Director and President of LT Group, Inc.

-- Director of PAL Holdings, Inc. and Victorias Milling Corporation - Chairman of PNB Management and Development Corporation - Director of PNB Forex, Inc., Bulawan Mining Corporation, PNB Savings Bank, Allied Commercial Bank, PNB Global Remittance and Financial Company (HK) Ltd. and Allied Banking Corp.
-(Hong Kong) Limited - Chief Operating Officer of Asia Brewery, Inc. - Director of the following companies: Philippine Airlines Foundation, Inc., Air Philippines Corp., Philippine Airlines, Inc., Absolut Distillers, Inc., Eton Properties Phils., Inc., Grandway Konstruct, Inc., Shareholdings, Inc., Lucky Travel Corporation, Eton City, Inc., Abacus Distribution Systems Philippines, Inc., PMFTC, Inc., Tangent Holdings Corporation, and Alliedbankers Insurance Corporation
+\ Chairman of PNB Management and Development Corporation

+- Director of PNB Forex, Inc., Bulawan Mining Corporation, PNB Savings Bank, Allied Commercial Bank, PNB Global Remittance and Financial Company (HK) Ltd. and Allied Banking Corp.
+(Hong Kong) Limited - \ Chief Operating Officer of Asia Brewery, Inc. - \ Director of the following companies: Philippine Airlines Foundation, Inc., Air Philippines Corp., Philippine Airlines, Inc., Absolut Distillers, Inc., Eton Properties Phils., Inc., Grandway Konstruct, Inc., Shareholdings, Inc., Lucky Travel Corporation, Eton City, Inc., Abacus Distribution Systems Philippines, Inc., PMFTC, Inc., Tangent Holdings Corporation, and Alliedbankers Insurance Corporation

-- Chairman of PNB Holdings Corporation - Director of Allied Banking Corporation (ABC) from January 30, 2008 until the ABC's merger with PNB on February 9, 2013 - (b) Provide a brief summary of the corporate governance policy that the board of directors has adopted.
-Please emphasize the policy/ies relative to the treatment of all shareholders, respect for the rights of minority shareholders and of other stakeholders, disclosure duties, and board responsibilities. (updated 2015)
+- \ Chairman of PNB Holdings Corporation - Director of Allied Banking Corporation (ABC) from January 30, 2008 until the ABC's merger with PNB on February 9, 2013 - (b) Provide a brief summary of the corporate governance policy that the board of directors has adopted.
+Please emphasize the policy/ies relative to the treatment of all shareholders, respect for the rights of minority shareholders and of other stakeholders, disclosure duties, and board responsibilities. (updated October 2016)

-The Board of Directors ("Board") and Management of the Philippine National Bank ("PNB" or "Bank") commit themselves to adhere to the highest principles of good corporate governance as embodied in the Bank's Amended Articles of Incorporation, Amended By-Laws, Code of Conduct and its Revised Corporate Governance Manual ("Manual").
+The Board of Directors, Management and Staff of the PNB Group commit themselves to adhere to the highest principles of good corporate governance as embodied in the Bank's Amended Articles of Incorporation, Amended By-Laws, Code of Conduct and its Revised Corporate Governance Manual.
 The Bank subscribes to the philosophy of integrity, accountability and transparency in its manner of doing business; dealing fairly with its clients, investors, stockholders, the communities affected by its activities and various public; professionalism among its Board of Directors, executives and employees in managing the Bank, its subsidiaries and affiliates; and respect for the laws and regulations of the countries affecting its businesses.
 Internally, it follows a philosophy of rational check and balances as well as structured approach to its business operations.